fkia413/CodeBusters/README.md

 ### Challenges we faced

-During the first week we had trouble using github in regards to merging branches, this was mostly due to our lack of experience in using github in a group on a big project, this resulted in alot of merging conflicts at the end of the first week that we all worked on fixing over the morning.
+During the first week, we had trouble using GitHub in regards to merging branches, this was mostly due to our lack of experience in using GitHub in a group on a big project.
+This resulted in a lot of merging conflicts at the end of the first week that we all worked on fixing over the morning.
 We managed to avoid this in the future by making sure we all only pull from and too the dev branch from the main repo which minimised further conflicts.

 ### What we would do differently next time

+Simply place a bigger initial focus on completing and having a fully functional mock database.
+Doing so would help us save time with regard to the entire refactoring of the front end.

 ### Future work
+- [ ] Track the capacity of the screens for every screening time
+- [ ] Let the user pick a seat (e.g., row and number)
+- [ ] Verify whether tickets are sold out out not
+- [ ] Integrate external payment processor
+- [ ] Review ERD (especially the Payment table)
+  - Should we store payment details?
+This should be needed only if we want to allow users with the ability to save their payment details
+- [ ] Review testing and documentation of the application
+- [ ] Improve the entire infrastructure and fully automate it (i.e., integrate Ansible and GitHub Webhooks)
-- [ ]
+- [ ] Further refactoring of both front-end and back-end (e.g., follow TODOs within the code itself)

 ## Contributors